0rin/setgame/README.md

 localhost:8000
 ```

 This app was also deployed to <https://orinsetgame.herokuapp.com/> just to see how that worked out.
-There are some expected errors because the database (sqlite3) is not suitable for usage like this.
+The game does not work properly yet in that environment.

 ## Future Development
 To-do list:

-* Explain the score function being used on the pages with highscores
+* Explain the score function being used on the pages with highscores (Done)
-* Add functional testing with Selenium
+* Add functional testing with Selenium (Blocked by error)
 * Improve styling
 * Add timer on game page, to see live how long the search for a set is taking